manugarg/blog/content/posts/why-you-need-probers.md

 may not give any other credit to Google, but you can’t take “being reliable” away from them and probers play a big part in ensuring that reliability.

-I believe now I've some understanding of why probers are not that popular:
+I think I now understand of why probers are not that popular:

 - Probers require a non-trivial upfront investment, and benefits aren’t always obvious to someone who hasn’t experienced their benefits firsthand.
 It's hard